 Gifts from Foreign Persons

 Gifts From Foreign Persons: The reporting rules for overseas gifts to the IRS is big business for the Internal Revenue Service.
 When a U.S. person receives a gift from a foreign person (including inheritance), the U.S. person may have a “3520” offshore reporting requirements.
 In addition, depending on the type and nature of the gift, the person may have additional reporting requirements, such as FBAR and FATCA.
 The IRS aggressively enforces Foreign trusts and accounts compliance.
-Non-compliant U.S. persons may consider filing for tax amnesty – collective referred to as voluntary disclosure.
+Non-compliant U.S. persons may consider filing for tax amnesty – collectively referred to as voluntary disclosure.

 We will summarize the tax rules involving Reporting Gifts From Foreign Persons to the IRS, and when it is required.